govCMS/govcms8-scaffold/README.md

 ## Customising this README

-Once your project is set up, you may wish to customise this README to suit your project.
+If you have cloned this project from GovCMS Gitlab, you may customise this README with specific information about your site.